-Under the Title IV of the Higher Education Act of 1965 (as amended), 20 U.S.C. §§1070 et seq, (HEA) and its implementing regulations, institutions participating in Title IV programs, and third-party servicers contracting with such institutions, must operate in accordance with all statutory provisions applicable to Title IV of the HEA.1 Additionally, both the institution and servicers must act as fiduciaries in the administration of the Title IV programs, thereby administering those programs subject to the highest standard of care and diligence.2 If institutions or servicers violate these standards, the Department may limit an institution's participation in Title IV, HEA program, or the third-party servicer's eligibility to contract with a participating institution.3
+Under the Title IV of the Higher Education Act of 1965 (as amended), 20 U.S.C. §§1070 et seq, (HEA) and its implementing regulations, institutions participating in Title IV programs, and third-party servicers contracting with such institutions, must operate in accordance with all statutory provisions applicable to Title IV of the HEA.
+Additionally, both the institutions and servicers must act as fiduciaries in the administration of the Title IV programs, thereby administering those programs subject to the highest standard of care and diligence.
+If institutions or servicers violate these standards, the Department may execute an emergency action against an institution participating in Title IV, HEA program, or the third-party servicer contracting with a participating institution.